kgweisman/kgweisman.github.io/publications.md

 **Weisman, K.**, Markman, E.M., & Dweck, C.S.
 (2015).
 Reasoning about sentience and animacy: Children's and adults' inferences about the properties of unseen entities.
 Talk presented at CogSci 2015 (Pasadena, CA) and included in the Proceedings of the 37th Annual Meeting of the Cognitive Science Society.
 Austin, TX: Cognitive Science Society. [[link](https://mindmodeling.org/cogsci2015/papers/0450/paper0450.pdf)]

 #### Selected Posters & Presentations

+**Weisman, K.**, Legare, C.H., & Luhrmann, T.M.
+(2019, March).
+Beliefs about the mental lives of supernatural beings: A cross-cultural comparison.
+Talk presented at the Biennial Meeting of the Society for Research in Child Development, Baltimore, MD.

 **Weisman, K.**, Dweck, C.S., & Markman (2017, October).
 The development of intuitions about the structure of mental life.
 Poster presented at the Biennial Meeting of the Cognitive Development Society, Portland, OR. [[pdf]({{ kgweisman.github.io }}/pub_files/Weisman,%20Dweck,%20&%20Markman%20(2017%20CDS%20poster).pdf)]